nusrobomaster/Dart-FYP/docs/Introduction.md

 {: .text-center}
 <br>
 <p align="center" class="small-text">
-<em>Figure xx & xx: Complete Arena Setup with dimensions specified</em>
+<em>Figure 9 & 10: Complete Arena Setup with dimensions specified</em>
 </p>

 1. The backend of the Dart System will be positioned exactly x-distance 25591mm away from the target, and has to turn 7.7 degrees to the right in order to align with the center mark of the target plate.
 The y-distance is exactly 3275mm.